-After completing this 11 month program, you will be prepared to begin work as an LPN or to continue advancing your education in the nursing field.
+After completing this 11 month program, you will be prepared to take the National Licensure exam for an LPN license (Licensed Practical Nurse) or to continue advancing your education in the nursing field.

 For applicants that are seniors in High School, a minimum GPA (grade point average) for admission of a 2.75.
 Selection process for the applicant that is graduating from High School in May, acceptance year, is through a points ranking system that includes the following: TEAS score, ACT scores, and Medical Professions program participant.
 Candidates will be conditionally accepted pending completion of a clear criminal background check and drug screening.